vaib-dev/Courses/5-dbms/2-data-modeling.md

 <img src="https://d2slcw3kip6qmk.cloudfront.net/marketing/pages/chart/examples/entityrelationshipdiagram.svg" height="" width="">

-2. **Logical data modelling using the Relational Model**: We can also represent semantic model using Relational model.
+2. **Logical data modeling using the Relational Model**: We can also represent the semantic model using Relational model.
 A relational model is nothing but a table of values.
 Every row in the table represents a collection of related data values.
 These rows in the table denote a real-world entity or relationship.

 <img src="https://www.researchgate.net/publication/6130193/figure/fig3/AS:667608747610143@1536181737968/Relational-model-design-of-the-database-On-a-conceptual-level-the-database-is.png" height="" width="">